Contemporary Hymn writer Keith Getty offers some advice on congregational singing in a blog post

 It seems curious that in a generation that has produced innumerable conferences, articles, blogs, and even university degree programs on “worship,” the topic of congregational singing hasn’t been raised more often.

-He then offers his five suggestions--check them out for yourself.
+five suggestions--check them out for yourself.
 He concludes with this suggestion:

 Why not in 2014 begin the Monday morning review by asking, “How did the congregation sing?” and, “How can we help them do it better?"